TylerDodds/WireframeRendering/README.md

 All settings and options can be found under `Tools > Wireframe Rendering`.

-Wireframe uv coordinates will be automatically generated for any models imported in folders ending with `_Wireframe`
+Wireframe mesh information will be automatically generated for any models imported in folders ending with `_Wireframe`
 (this suffix is configurable in the settings).